People ask us this a lot.

 The texture feels the same.

-Some people even say the non-dairy versions feel lighter after a full slice.
+Some people even say the non-dairy cakes feel lighter after a full slice.

 Because nobody should feel left out at a birthday.